MarkSherstan/Quick-Projects/soilHumidity/README.md

 # Soil Humidity Classifier for Home Plants
 Program for determining the soil humidity levels in various house hold plants.

+Also using the project to test the basic functionality of PlatformIO instead of Arduino IDE.

 ## To Do
 - [ ] Fritzing wiring diagram